 If it's going to an agency and being passed around a great deal (without you), then it's going to need to stand up to the wear and tear of lots of handling, which means a durable cover, probably good quality page protectors and therefore a portfolio book.
 Another option would be leather, but you must appreciate the 'worn' and 'lived in' look that lots of handling will have, might clash with your style and the look of the work inside it.

-A portfolio box would certainly protect your prints, but if they are lose, then quite unintentionally after a few months some might not make it back inside your box.
+A portfolio box would certainly protect your prints, but if they are loose, then quite unintentionally after a few months some might not make it back inside your box.

 Photography presentation divides into two camps - Those who want to present their work in a particular order, with prints being shown one at a time (for very strategic and commercial reasons) and those that want to go through their work one at time and then lay it out to be seen as a whole body of work, again for the same reasons.

-If you are the former, then you are probably in the portfolio book camp, if you are the latter, then it's portfolio boxes.
+If you are the former, then you are probably in the 'book' camp, if you are the latter, then it's 'boxes'.

 There is no right or wrong choice!
 It's down to what style sits best with you, your work and who you are talking to.
 It's not a hard and fast rule, you could certainly adapt both, but it will come with compromises which are either worth living with or not worth the hassle.

 We differentiate portfolio books into two main categories.
 The first distinction is our binding process, which can be either screw post or ring binding.
 This types of books help to complement different styles of presentation you might have.